-Below are resources that provide useful background information on the physical basis of tree-ring reconstructions of streamflow, how the reconstructions are generated, and how the reconstructions are used in water management.
+Below are resources that provide background information on the physical basis of tree-ring reconstructions of streamflow, how the reconstructions are generated, and how the reconstructions are used in water management.
 Note that other climate and hydrologic variables besides annual streamflow have been reconstructed using the same or similar methods, and the information in these resources can be applied to those reconstructions as well.

 Tree-ring reconstructions of streamflow and climate and their application to water management - An annotated PowerPoint presentation.
 This presentation adds much more detail to the topics introduced in the top 10 list below: